 As a rule of thumb seed that is fine should be sown on the surface of a porous mix and not buried.
-Seed 1 to 2 mm in diameter can be covered very lightly and seed from 2 mm up can be sown to a depth of the seed width.
+Seeds 1 to 2 mm in diameter can be covered very lightly and seeds from 2 mm up can be sown to a depth as the seed size.

 Although seed can be sown most of the year in many parts of Australia seed is generally best sown in spring or autumn in temperate climates, avoid the coldest and hottest months of the year.
 The optimum germination temperature for germination is around 18-22°C

 General note: Seeds of many natives are dormant and require specific conditions or pre-treatment for germination.

 Do not be too hasty to discard seed that does not germinate, seeds will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
 Containers put to one side will often surprise long after they are discarded.